andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 A **Bounded Context** is:

 - Concretely: a software system (like a codebase)
-- Linguistically: a delineation in your domain where terms are "bounded", or have limited applicability.
+- Linguistically: a delineation in your domain where concepts are "bounded", or contained

---
+???

 Remember, this is because we agreed that different domains may have different concepts, and hence different Ubiqutious Languages.